Flo-R1der/My_Smart-Home_stuff/muller-licht-tint-dim-remote/README.md

 4. Create a new automation using the blueprint
    - Fill in the MQTT topic and assign actions to each button press

+## Open Topics
+- [ ] The automation works fine, but the grouping is not considered yet.
+If you require to control multiple groups, feel free to optimize the blueprint and add a Pull-Request.

 <br>

 ---